FarragoFiction/SBURBSimulator/javascripts/v2.0/README.txt

 A super ambitious possibility is to render Jack as well.
 Along with his prototypings.
 Would need to do artwork.
 Bluh.

+Multiple people have requested character names.
+Okay.
+Consider this.
+Cons are that it would get rid of the genericness of the characters, which I kind of like.
+But adding dialog and quirks already does that.

+...
+...
+...
+Should I bite the bullet and add hair as well?
+Will have to add before horns for trolls.
+Hair can be black or white if human. black if troll.